All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 CGS 2A.
 Introduction to Critical Gender Studies: Key Terms and Concepts (4)

 CGS 2B.
 Introduction to Critical Gender Studies: Social Formations (4)

 CGS 87.
-Critical Gender Studies Freshman Seminar (1)
+Critical Gender Studies First-year Student Seminar (1)

-The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small, seminar setting.
-Freshman Seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.
+The First-year Student Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small, seminar setting.
+First-year student seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students, with preference given to entering first-year students.

 CGS 100B.
 Conceptualizing Gender: Methods and Methodologies (4)